eyildiztepe/datasets_STU/README.md

-# datasets_STU
+# datasets_cbs

-These datasets were compiled from "The Carnegie Classification of Institutions of Higher Education" web site  http://carnegieclassifications.iu.edu (by Ted Miccery http://www.freewebs.com/tedstats/ , access date:Dec 2013).
+These datasets were compiled from "The Carnegie Classification of Institutions of Higher Education" web site  http://carnegieclassifications.iu.edu (by Ted Miccery , access date:Dec 2013).